 Do you see the pattern?
 Who is good (as in “Oh my goodness”)?
 Only God is good, that much is Christianity 101.
 We all know that, yet somehow this “family friendly” swear word has become a Christian household, acceptable exclamation-at-will.
-Much worse things, such as three-letter acronyms taking God’s name in vain have sadly become accepted as well.
+Many other things, such as three-letter abbreviations using God as a byword have sadly become accepted as well.

 What about “man”?
 How frequently that word is used.
 Yet, don’t think for a minute that when someone says “man,” it’s referring to a human being, but rather to God or the Son of Man.